ankitkumarsharma/angular-mini-projects/README.md

     In this project, we'll learn , A game changing features comes in v21, right now in experimental phase, we can try only, it may change in future.
 A new era for forms in angular
 - ### Local JSON Project - How to run local dummy json server for Angular In this project, we'll learn , How we can create and use json dummy server to fetch api on local for Angular project
+- ### How to implement signal form in angular v21
+    In this project, we'll learn , How we can create and use signal forms for Angular project